How to Choose the Right Senior Living Community

 Once you’ve made the decision to move to a senior independent living, assisted living, or memory care community, you’ll want to find the one that’s right for you.
 First, take some time to think about what you’re looking for.
 What services do you need?
 What type of residence do you prefer?
 What amenities are important to you?
 Make a list of your top three “must haves” and keep them in mind when researching senior living communities.

-It’s also important to take notes every time you visit a any senior living community.
+It’s also important to take notes every time you visit any senior living community.
 There’s a lot to take in during these visits and you’ll want to remember everything you saw, thought, and heard.
 We’ve put together the following list of questions and a complete senior living guide to choosing the right senior living community to help make the process easier.Download our Complimentary Senior Living Guide

 - Is it convenient to shopping, medical offices, and local amenities?